You and your spouse were partners.

 California is a community property state which means that any property or debts acquired by one and/or both members of the community during the marriage or domestic partnership, in theory, belongs equally to both parties.

-Any property, cars, boats or other vehicles purchased, accumulated income and savings, 401(k)'s, stocks and bonds, etc. acquired during the marriage (or domestic partnership) are presumed to belong to both spouses or domestic partners – i.e. the “community.”
+Any property, cars, boats or other vehicles purchased, accumulated income and savings, 401(k)'s, stocks and bonds, etc. acquired during the marriage (or partnership) are presumed to belong to both spouses or domestic partners – i.e. the “community.”

 What is Separate Property in California Divorce?